-Ben Kyber has a broad-based litigation practice, representing businesses and individuals in complex business and commercial litigation, estate, trust, and other fiduciary disputes, and negligence claims brought on behalf of victims of traumatic brain and other serious injuries.
-In addition, Ben has a passion for appellate litigation.
+Ben Kyber has a broad-based litigation practice, representing businesses and individuals in estate, trust, and other fiduciary disputes, complex business and commercial litigation, and negligence claims brought on behalf of victims of traumatic brain and other serious injuries.
+Ben also has a passion for appellate litigation.
 He has substantial experience representing parties on appeal and has drafted numerous appellate briefs filed in the Supreme Court of Virginia and the United States Court of Appeals for the Fourth Circuit.
-Ben often writes articles and blog posts on appellate issues and regularly tracks writs, opinions, orders, rule changes and other news from the Supreme Court of Virginia on his Twitter feed, SCOVA Scoop.
+Ben often writes articles and blog posts on appellate issues and tracks writs, opinions, orders, rule changes and other news from the Supreme Court of Virginia on his Twitter feed, SCOVA Scoop.

 Ben joined The Mottley Law Firm as an associate in 2014 after serving a one-year term as a Law Clerk for the Honorable Elizabeth A. McClanahan of the Supreme Court of Virginia.
 During his clerkship, Ben was exposed to a wide variety of issues in Virginia law and developed a strong working knowledge of Virginia’s legal system.